Introduction

 Your data will not be transferred abroad unless you are specifically informed at the point your data is collected.

 Somerset Council will retain SEND pupil data for 34 years after the date of birth of the data subject.
-However, where information pertains to Children’s Social Care data, the retention may vary depending on the classification of the specific information (in some cases, DOB + 100 years).
+However, where information pertains to Children’s Social Care data, the retention may vary depending on the classification of the specific information (in some cases, date of birth plus 100 years).

-You also have the right to complain to the regulator (The Information Commissioner) and details can be found at The Information Commissioner website.
+You also have the right to complain to the regulator (The Information Commissioner).
+Details of this can be found on the Information Commissioner’s Office website.

 Back to top